What Does it Take to Be a Telemarketer?

 Telemarketers make between $18,680 and $41,740 a year.

 Telemarketers who work in Washington, Massachusetts, or New Hampshire, make the highest salaries.

-How much do Telemarketers make in different U.S. states?
+How much do Telemarketers make in each U.S. state?

 |State||Annual Mean Salary|